|

 Beauty and Meaning in Works of Art (Appreciation) component.

 Prerequisite: ENGL 110.
-May be repeated with consent of
+May be repeated with permission of

 ENGL